Workshops

 For this workshop we will be painting this beautiful cat that (attached ).
 Trace or sketch out on an 8x10 piece of watercolor paper beforehand.
 I personally use Arches 300 lb hot press or cold press.
 Sometimes hot press is easier to lift.

 For colors I like to be very free with colors and will use many variations of cool and warm colors.
+With that said I know paint adds up quickly so please feel free to use your current palette.

 Brushes - a variety of round brushes as small as liner to 14 round.
 I use a combo of synthetic and sable .
 Please bring what you are comfortable with.